How to install Dalfox on Kali Linux

 gau --version

-If everything went smoothly, you should see an output like gau version 2.2.4
+If everything went smoothly, you should see an output like gau version 2.2.4.
+Congrats, GAU is ready to use!

 Troubleshooting Tips